Peaceful Valley, Spokane

 Peaceful Valley is a neighborhood in Spokane, Washington.
 It sits directly below Downtown Spokane on the Spokane River under its falls.
 The neighborhood snakes along the thin floodplain on the valley floor of the Spokane River Gorge.
 It is the smallest neighborhood in the city by both area and population, but due to its central location and unique character it is quite notable.
 The neighborhood has a working class and bohemian culture.

+Much of the eastern half of the neighborhood, surrounding the intersection of Main Avenue and Maple Street, is listed on the National Register of Historic Places as the Peaceful Valley Historic District as one of the few surviving examples of turn-of-the-century working-class residential districts in the state of Washington.

 Geography

 Located at the bottom of the Spokane River Gorge, immediately downstream of the Spokane Falls and Downtown Spokane, Peaceful Valley lies along the valley of the Spokane River.
 The neighborhood stretches for one-and-a-quarter miles from Monroe Street at the Monroe Street Bridge on the east, where it meets Downtown Spokane at the top of the Main Avenue hill, to the final bend of Latah Creek on the west.
 The Spokane River bounds the neighborhood on the north and the top of the steep slope on the south side of the gorge marks the southern edge where the neighborhood meets Browne's Addition.
 At three points along the length of Peaceful Valley, the extent of flat land is less than 100 feet wide.
 In the western end of the neighborhood the terrain opens up considerably as Latah Creek joins into the Spokane River.
 The valley widens as those two streams come together.
 It is the site of People's Park, which occupies the peninsula between Latah Creek and the Spokane River.

 Lots in the neighborhood were platted thin by Spokane standards, at 25 feet by 100 feet.